 Driving through the western section of the city, known as the Quinta, you’ll see some beautiful properties as this is where all the old wine families lived before they fled to the gated communities in the suburbs.

 Parque San Martin is a 400 hectare site of beautiful meadows and woods.
 It is undoubtedly one of the best designed and maintained municipal parks in South America.
-It contains a rather large lake, a huge university campus, a World Cup stadium, tennis courts, sports clubs. childrens playgrounds, an equestrian center, a zoo, a Natural History museum, a golf course, a Greek Amphitheater and rather elaborate entrance gates.
-All it lacks is a Walmart and McDonalds and it would be an urban paradise.
+It contains a rather large lake, a huge university campus, a World Cup stadium, tennis courts, sports clubs. childrens playgrounds, an equestrian center, a Natural History museum, a golf course, a Greek Amphitheater and rather elaborate entrance gates.

 At the back of the park is a hill known as Cerro de la Gloria (Glory Hill), on top of which is an extravagant monument celebrating San Martin and his famous invasion of Chile over the Andes.
 From the monument you get commanding views of the city and suburbs with the Andean foothills in the background.